 Website accessibility means designing and developing your membership site so that people of all abilities can use it, including those with disabilities.
 Accessibility considers a huge range of accommodations, from visual, auditory, cognitive, and physical.
 The goal is to create an inclusive online environment.

-For membership sites in particular, you may have some members that:
+For membership websites in particular, you may have some members that:

 • Use screen readers to read text aloud.